SillyTavern/SillyTavern-Fandom-Scraper/README.md

 # SillyTavern Fandom Scraper

+Server plugin to scrape Fandom wiki pages and export to JSON documents.

 ## How to install

 1. Before you begin, make sure you set a config `enableServerPlugins` to `true` in the config.yaml file of SillyTavern.